-In all, Chavis has coached 81 players taken in the NFL Draft during his time as a defensive coordinator or from his position room as an assistant coach.
-Over his 29 years in the SEC, he has seen a player taken in 27 of a possible 28 drafts.
+In all, Chavis has coached 83 players taken in the NFL Draft during his time as a defensive coordinator or from his position room as an assistant coach.
+Over his 30 years in the SEC, he has seen a player taken in 28 of a possible 29 drafts.

 Chavis, who is originally from Dillon, South Carolina, is married to the former Diane Crisp.
-They are the parents of sons John and Jason.
-He graduated from Tennessee in 1978, as a three-year letter winner at middle guard for head coach Johnny Majors.
+They are the parents of sons, John and Jason.
+He graduated from Tennessee in 1978, as a three-year letterwinner at middle guard for head coach Johnny Majors.

-COACHING HISTORY HING HISTORY

 YEARS SCHOOL POSITION

-1979 Tennessee Graduate Asst.
+1979 Tennessee Graduate Assistant

 1980-83 Alabama A&M Defensive Line

-1984-85 Alabama State Defensive Coord.
+1984-85 Alabama Stat e Defensive Coordinator

-1986-88 Alabama A&M Defensive Coord.
+1986-88 Alabama A&M Defensive Coordinator

 1989-94 Tennessee Defensive Line/Linebackers

-1995-2008 Tennessee Defensive Coord./Linebackers
+1995-2008 Tennessee Defensive Coordinator/Linebackers

-2009-14 LSU Defensive Coord./Linebackers
+2009-14 LSU Defensive Coordinator/Linebackers

 2015-17 Texas A&M Assoc.
-Head Coach/Defensive Coord./Linebackers
+Head Coach/Defensive Coordinator/Linebackers

-2018-present Arkansas Defensive Coord./Linebackers
+2018-present Arkansas Defensive Coordinator/Linebackers

-JOE CRADDOCK IV
+JOE CRADDOCK

-Offensive Coordinator/Quarterbacks First Season at Arkansas
+Offensive Coordinator / Quarterbacks Second Season at Arkansas

-Joe Craddock IV was named the program's offensive coordinator and quarterbacks coach on Jan.
-9, 2018.
+Joe Craddock is in his second season as the program's offensive coordinator and quarterbacks coach at Arkansas.